dswilson4/AlgoriBeat/README.md

 * Node.js

 ## Class Work
-The classWork folder is filled with programs/Max patches written throughout the semester for Algorithmic Composition
+The classWork folder is filled with programs/Max patches written throughout the semester for Algorithmic Composition, these programs sandbox the use of Max objects to implement fundamentals of music composition.

 ## Compositions
 The compositions folder contains a Stochastic, Deterministic, Interactive, and Stochastic-Interactive hybrid composition.